bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 You could stop here if you wanted to - we now have a fully functioning storage bucket with the default GCP dashboard for uploading files and getting links.
 In the next step, we will go over setting up load balancing and a static IP, so that we can turn our storage bucket into an official CDN and add it to a subdomain on a website.

-## Setting up load balancing + a CDN layer
+## Setting up load balancing + GCP CDN layer

 *Note: **this step and all steps after this require you to have a domain you can use for your CDN**.
 I use my personal domain at cdn.benjaminashbaugh.me.*

 **Pricing**: The [pricing for this step](https://cloud.google.com/vpc/network-pricing) is relatively expensive, and costs about $2.90 USD at minimum per month for the static IP and [CDN costs](https://cloud.google.com/cdn/pricing), plus about $18 a month for the [load balancing](https://cloud.google.com/vpc/network-pricing#lb).
-I'm not completely sure why Google doesn't offer a free tier on load balancing, but if you're just making a personal CDN and this is too expensive for you, you an either skip the CDN layer altogether and just access your bucket through `storage.googleapis.com`, or you can use a CNAME record to connect your subdomain across HTTP, or you can route your bucket through Cloudflare's (free) CDN (as described in the next section) - which [won't perform quite as well as the GCP CDN](https://www.cdnperf.com/), but will still be ideal especially for static website content.
+I'm not completely sure why Google doesn't offer a free tier on load balancing, but if you're just making a personal CDN and this is too expensive for you, you can either skip the CDN layer altogether and just access your bucket through `storage.googleapis.com`, or you can use a CNAME record to connect your subdomain across HTTP, or you can (recommended) route your bucket through Cloudflare's (free) CDN (as described in the next section) - which [won't perform quite as well as the GCP CDN](https://www.cdnperf.com/), but will still be ideal especially for static website content.

 To set up the Google Cloud CDN and load balancer, navigate to Networking -> Network Services -> Load Balancing.
 Select "create load balancer" and choose "HTTP(s) load balancing".